-- a) A senior executive officer, vice president, or higher executive of FGT must certify in writing the following: - i) Each special permit inspection area and special permit segment meet the conditions described in this special permit; - ii) FGT has updated its O&M, IM program, and DP procedures required by Condition 2 - Procedure Updates to require the implementation of the special permit conditions for each special permit segment and special permit inspection area; - iii) FGT has prepared an uprating plan in accordance with Condition 1(c), if applicable; and - iv) FGT has implemented all conditions as required by this special permit. - b) FGT must send the certifications required in Condition 18(a), with special permit condition status, completion date, compliance documentation summary, and the required senior executive signature and date of signature to the PHMSA Associate Administrator for Pipeline Safety with copies to the Director, PHMSA Southwest Region; the Director, PHMSA Engineering and Research Division; and the Federal Register Docket (PHMSA-2021-0118) at www.regulations.gov within one (1) year of the issuance date of this special permit.
+- i) Each special permit inspection area and special permit segment meet the conditions described in this special permit; - ii) FGT has updated its O&M, IM program, and DP procedures required by Condition 2 Procedure Updates to require the implementation of the special permit conditions for each special permit segment and special permit inspection area; - iii) FGT has prepared an uprating plan in accordance with Condition 1(c), if applicable; and - iv) FGT has implemented all conditions as required by this special permit. - b) FGT must send the certifications required in Condition 18(a), with special permit condition status, completion date, compliance documentation summary, and the required senior executive signature and date of signature to the PHMSA Associate Administrator for Pipeline Safety with copies to the Director, PHMSA Southwest Region; the Director, PHMSA Engineering and Research Division; and the Federal Register Docket PHMSA-2020-0001 at www.regulations.gov within one (1) year of the issuance date of this special permit.

 IV.
-Limitations
+Limitations:

-This special permit is subject to the limitations set forth in 49 CFR 190.341, as well as the following limitations:
+This special permit is subject to the limitations set forth in 49 CFR 190.341 as well as the following limitations:

-PHMSA has the sole authority to make all determinations on whether FGT has complied with the specified conditions of this special permit.
-Failure to comply with any condition of this special permit may result in revocation of the permit.
+- 1) PHMSA has the sole authority to make all determinations on whether FGT has complied with the specified conditions of this special permit.
+Failure to comply with any condition of this special permit may result in revocation of the permit. - 2) Any work plans and associated schedules for a special permit segment and special permit inspection area are automatically incorporated into this special permit and are enforceable in the same manner. - 3) Failure by FGT to submit the certifications required by Condition 18 Certification within the time frames specified may result in revocation of this special permit. - 4) As provided in 49 CFR 190.341, PHMSA may issue an enforcement action for failure to comply with this special permit.
+The terms and conditions of any corrective action order, compliance order, or other order applicable to a pipeline facility covered by this special permit will take precedence over the terms of this special permit.

-- Any work plans and associated schedules for a special permit segment and special permit inspection area are automatically incorporated into this special permit and are enforceable in the same manner. - 3) Failure by FGT to submit the certifications required by Condition 18 Certification within the time frames specified may result in revocation of this special permit. - 4) As provided in 49 CFR 190.341, PHMSA may issue an enforcement action for failure to comply with this special permit.
-The terms and conditions of any corrective action order, compliance order, or other order applicable to a pipeline facility covered by this special permit will take precedence over the terms of this special permit. - 5) If FGT sells, merges, transfers, or otherwise disposes of all or part of the assets known as a special permit segment or special permit inspection area, FGT must provide PHMSA with written notice of the change within 30 days of the consummation date.
-In the event of such transfer, PHMSA reserves the right to revoke, suspend, or modify the special permit if the transfer constitutes a material change in conditions or circumstances underlying the permit. - 6) PHMSA grants this special permit limited to a term of no more than 10 years from the date of issuance.
-If FGT elects to seek renewal of this special permit, FGT must submit its renewal request at least 180 days prior to expiration of the 10-year period to the PHMSA Associate Administrator for Pipeline Safety with copies to the Director, PHMSA Southwest Region, and to the Director, PHMSA Engineering and Research Division.
-All requests for a renewal must include a summary report in accordance with the requirements in Condition 15 Annual Report above and must demonstrate that the special permit is still consistent with pipeline safety.
+5) If FGT sells, merges, transfers, or otherwise disposes of all or part of the assets known as a special permit segment or special permit inspection area, FGT must provide PHMSA with written notice of the change within 30 days of the consummation date.
+In the event of such transfer, PHMSA reserves the right to revoke, suspend, or modify the special permit if the transfer constitutes a material change in conditions or circumstances underlying the permit.

+6) PHMSA grants this special permit limited to a term of no more than 10 years from the date of issuance.
+If FGT elects to seek renewal of this special permit, FGT must submit its renewal request at least 180 days prior to expiration of the 10-year period to the PHMSA Associate the Director, PHMSA Engineering and Research Division.
+All requests for a renewal must include a summary report in accordance with the requirements in Condition 15 - Annual Report above and must demonstrate that the special permit is still consistent with pipeline safety.
 PHMSA may seek additional information from FGT prior to granting any request for special permit renewal.